 If you like onions and garlic, you'll love shallots (Allium cepa var. aggregatum syn.
 Allium ascalonicum) because they taste a little like both, although their delicate onion flavor can be enjoyed raw.
 Likely originating in central or southeast Asia before being introduced to Europe during the Crusades, shallots have since been an integral part of European (especially French) cuisine and are sometimes known as eschallots, French shallots, potato onions or multiplier onions because one bulb can produce several more growing together in clusters.
-As members of the onion family, shallots can be pricey if you buy them at the grocery store, and that's an incentive to plant them in your home garden, especially given the fact that they are very easy to grow.
+As a member of the amaryllis plant family (Amaryllidaceae), shallots can be pricey if you buy them at the grocery store, and that's an incentive to plant them in your home garden, especially given the fact that they are very easy to grow.

-The shallot plant is a perennial in southerly locations, and in more northerly ones, it's a biennial that flowers during its second year, but the flowers are unimpressive and not the point of growing them at all.
-The point is the bulb, which is usually harvested in the middle or end of the first growing season, especially in northern climates where shallots are treated as annuals.
-Shallots are cold tolerant and are often planted in late fall to give the roots time to get established during the winter months and produce a crop in early summer or midsummer.
+The shallot plant is a biennial in southerly locations, where it overwinters and flowers the following year.
+In more northerly locations, it's generally grown as an annual, which is usually harvested in the middle or end of the first growing season.
+Shallots are cold tolerant and are often planted in late fall in warm climates to give the roots time to get established during the winter months before producing a crop in early summer or midsummer.

 - Common Name: Shallots

 - Botanical Name: Allium cepa var. aggregatum syn.
 Allium ascalonicum

 - When to Plant: Shallots can be planted from early fall to late March

 - Sun Exposure: Full sun to partial shade

 - Soil Type: Loose, well-draining but moist soil